yldio/yld.io/README.md

 - [Lighthouse](https://www.gatsbyjs.org/docs/audit-with-lighthouse/)

 Lighthouse expects you to have your app built locally in and served from the /public directory.
 As a result make sure to run `npm run build` before running the Lighthouse tests.
-Depending on your environment you may on occasion also need to serve manually with `serve public`.
+If you want to check the ouput of the build, you can run `gatsby serve`.

 ## Content in